nasa/cumulus-orca/tasks/request_files/README.md

         but at this time, only 1 granule will be accepted.
         This is due to the error handling.
 If the restore request for any file for a granule fails to submit, the entire granule (workflow) fails.
-If more than one granule were accepted, and a failure occured, at present, it would fail all of them.
+If more than one granule were accepted, and a failure ocured, at present, it would fail all of them.
         Environment variables can be set to override how many days to keep the restored files, how many times to retry a restore_request, and how long to wait between retries.
             Environment Vars: